erfrix/cpp-matrix/README.md

 # cpp-matrix
-A simple program to input matrixes via command line like input and also check the propertries of those matrixes.
+A Program that inputs multiple matrixes and can check their properties or make changes on them.
 [USAGE]

 ADDING MATRIXES:\